Table of Contents

 Some of the risk factors for the development of vitamin D deficiency in the newborn infant are:

-Exclusive prolonged breastfeeding without any vitamin D supplementation
+Prolonged breastfeeding without vitamin D supplementation

 Dark skin complexion

-Very low sun exposure.
+Very low sun exposure

 There is also a genetic cause for rickets and it is known as vitamin D Resistant Rickets (X- linked hypophosphatemia).
 It is also known that it can also occur because of phosphate deficiency, which has been reported as the cause for rickets in children.